 Viruses are also too small for HEPA filters to remove.

-Despite this, many manufacturers have advertised in the past that HEPA filters would remove and protect you from viruses.
+Despite this, many manufacturers have previously advertised that HEPA filters would remove and protect you from viruses.
 However, new FTC regulations ensure that manufacturers can’t make this claim any longer.

 4. Can Become Contaminated

-As we mentioned above, HEPA filters will capture mold and bacteria, but this can also cause trouble.
+As mentioned above, HEPA filters will capture mold and bacteria, which can also cause trouble.

 Bacteria are known to release endotoxins back into the air stream while dying within the filter.
 These can cause atopic and inflammatory effects in asthmatic and nonasthmatic individuals (7).